kyranks/photon-study/README.md

 # photon-study

 Kyran Klazek-Schryer UVic Summer Project, working with using Neural Networks for ATLAS photon detection.
+This project is on the CERN servers under the path `/eos/user/k/kyklazek/SWAN_projects/UVic-Photons/photon-study/`.

 Single Photon Events (signal) were taken from the mc20 files in `/eos/atlas/atlascerngroupdisk/perf-egamma/InclusivePhotons/mc20_gammajet_v09/` and Dijet Events (background) were taken similarly from `/eos/atlas/atlascerngroupdisk/perf-egamma/InclusivePhotons/mc20_jetjet_v09/`.
 These events were compiled and cuts applied in the `makepickledata-gc_time.py` script.
 This script was run on the `lxplus` condor batch system, using the `.sub` file contained in the `condor/makepickledata/` folder.
 Many of the functions made for this photon study exploration can be found in the `atlasplots.py` file, which is also imported into each script as `ap`.